Church School Donations

 Senior High School

 Our senior high school students, when they are not volunteering in our Church School classrooms, remain in church so that they can experience worship.
-It is by worshipping together that we teach our youth the value of it.
+It is by worshiping together that we teach our youth the value of it.

 Confirmation: The Journey Begins!